Services

 ALLERGY BLOOD TESTS

-In general, these tests are not specific to a particular food and are therefore not easy to interpret; both false positive and false negative results are possible, and the presence of IgE in a test does not necessarily mean that the substance is actually causing the patient’s symptoms.
-For these reasons, these tests are not recommended.
+The test is carried out on a small sample of blood,usually taken from a vein in the arm in the usual way, Sample is then sent to the laboratory. both false positive and false negative results are possible, and the presence of IgE in a test does not necessarily mean that the substance is actually causing the patient’s symptoms.

 Interpreting the results requires care and experience and should always be done by a trained clinician in conjunction with the clinical history.